-“We exist to save the oceans and eliminate the need to consume marine animals by providing more sustainable, more nutritious, and more delicious fish options,” Plantish Co-founder and CEO Ofek Ron said in a statement.
+“We exist to save the oceans and eliminate the need to consume marine animals by providing more sustainable, more nutritious, and more delicious fish options,” Plantish Co-founder and CEO Ofek Ron said in a statement at the time.
 “Our vision is to be the world’s leading seafood brand, all without hurting a single fish.”

-The startup just raised a $2 million seed funding round to fund that mission, which included participation from Michelin-starred chef José Andrés and content guru Nuseir Yassin of Nas Daily.
-Plantish will use the funding to scale production of its whole-cut salmon to make it an affordable and viable swap for fish at restaurants.
-The six-month-old startup plans to showcase its realistic salmon at select pop-ups by the end of the year and aims for a wider launch by 2024.
+The startup raised a $2 million seed funding round to fund that mission, which included participation from Michelin-starred chef José Andrés and content guru Nuseir Yassin of Nas Daily.
+Plantish is using the funding to scale production of its whole-cut salmon to make it an affordable and viable swap for fish at restaurants with a wider launch planned for 2024.

 Fish-free filets to save the ocean

 The industrial fishing industry is responsible for grave environmental damage.
 Fish pulled from the ocean are also increasingly filled with microplastics due to human pollution.
-While Plantish is unique in creating a whole-cut filet, a growing number of startups are tackling the global fish industry, which is worth $586 billion.
+In addition to Plantish and the ISH Company, a growing number of startups are tackling segments of the global fish industry, which is worth more than $586 billion.

 Good Catch Foods

 Another plant-based company working to challenge the $50 billion salmon industry is Good Catch Foods.
-This week, the company launched its first plant-based salmon product, a burger made from its six-plant protein blend (peas, soy, chickpeas, faba beans, lentils, and navy beans).
-The brand—which also makes vegan tuna in pouches and seafood appetizers and entrées—developed the new fish-free burger to give American consumers an alternative to salmon, the most-consumed fish in the country.
+Last January, the company launched its first plant-based salmon product, a burger made from its six-plant protein blend (peas, soy, chickpeas, faba beans, lentils, and navy beans).
+Acquired in 2022 by Wicked Foods, the brand—which also makes vegan tuna in pouches and seafood appetizers and entrées—developed the new fish-free burger to give American consumers an alternative to salmon, the most-consumed fish in the country.

-In Hong Kong, OmniFoods—known best for its plant-based pork products—recently released OmniSeafood last year.
-The brand is initially tackling alternatives to canned tuna, breaded fish, and filets and aims to release its OmniSalmon in the near future.
+In Hong Kong, OmniFoods—known best for its plant-based pork products—released OmniSeafood in 2021.
+The initially tackled alternatives to canned tuna, breaded fish, and filets and teased that it is working on OmniSalmon for the near future.